Tubestr/tubestr-ios/Docs/MDKRefactorPlan.md

 ### Goals
 - Swap every direct-message pathway (follow approvals, video shares, likes, reports, diagnostics) to use MDK groups and MLS-secured Marmot messages.
-- Give each child their own Marmot group; parents approve new members (other families) via the MDK welcome flow; all sharing happens inside those groups.
+- Give each child profile a Marmot group with parent-only membership; parents approve new members (other families) via the MDK welcome flow; all sharing happens inside those groups.
+Groups are created lazily once a remote parent is added (MLS requires 2+ members).
 - Keep a single source of truth for remote state inside the MDK SQLite store and mirror only UX-facing projections into Core Data (feed shelves, share history).
 - Preserve the existing SwiftUI feature surface area (Home Feed, Capture, Editor, Parent Zone, etc.) while changing the underlying transport/storage layers.